Have you ever wondered, “What are spiritual gifts in the Bible?”

 - Administration: one who offers practical guidance and organization

-- Service: one with an unusual great ability to serve
+- Service: one with an unusually great ability to serve

 - Exhortation/Encouragement: one who comes alongside

-- Giving: one with the ability to give cheerfully
+- Giving: one with the ability to give with cheerfulness and generosity

-- Leadership: one with the ability to lead towards an envisioned future
+- Leadership: one with the ability to lead toward an envisioned future with zeal

 What Are My Spiritual Gifts?

-Identifying your Spiritual Gift can be a great tool to help identify where you are most effective in ministry.
+With several spiritual gifts in the Bible, trying to determine your own spiritual gift may feel overwhelming, but it’s important for us to determine because a spiritual gift can be a great tool to help identify where you are most effective in ministry.

-You may also find yourself encouraged when you realize that tasks, instincts, or relationship roles you might take for granted are actually ways you are practicing the Spiritual Gift God specifically equipped you with.
+You may also find yourself encouraged when you realize that tasks, instincts, or relationship roles you might take for granted are actually ways you are practicing the spiritual gifts in the Bible God specifically equipped you with.

-If you want to know what your Spiritual Gift is and use it for its intended purpose, focus on cultivating sensitivity to the Holy Spirit and His leading.
+If you want to know what your spiritual gift in the Bible is and use it for its intended purpose, focus on cultivating sensitivity to the Holy Spirit and His leading.
 If you’re following the Holy Spirit, you’ll definitely end up serving in the ways He equips you to and your service will reveal your gift.

-Here are a few ways you can figure out: “What are my spiritual gifts?”
+Here are a few ways you can figure out your spiritual gift.

 1. Take a Spiritual Gifts Test

-There are quite a few spiritual gift assessments available online, such as:
+There are quite a few spiritual gift tests available online, such as:

 - This Spiritual Gifts Test (Free Online Assessment) from SpiritualGiftsTest.com